- Day 1: Arrive in Bangkok

 Overnight in Ho Chi Minh City

 Ho Chi Minh City Tour – Fly to Phu Quoc IslandDay 7

-You start the city tour to explore great architectures in one of our largest cities in Vietnam.
+You will start the city tour to explore great architectures in one of our largest cities in Vietnam.

 The architecture of Ho Chi Minh City is a splendid mix of Vietnam’s historical heritage, from French colonial villas to modern steel and glass monuments.

 The top architectural sights for tourists date back to the time when Saigon, the “Pearl of Indochina” was the capital of French Indochina.
 More has been added to the cultural heritage since then and we see interesting times ahead in terms of modern architecture.